Do you have a best friend at work? Have you ever had a work BFF?

 One of the interesting parts about working in startups, especially in Silicon Valley, are the friendships that form between founders and employees alike.
 When you spend so much time working together, it's not surprising that strong bonds can form.

-I've had friends in the Valley that have met their spouses at work, as well as made the majority of their friends they spend time with on the job.
+I've had friends in the Valley who have met their spouses at work, as well as made the majority of their friends they spend time with on the job.
 In one case, I was at a friend's birthday and out of about 20 people, I was the only one not working at his company!

 Whether or not it's totally healthy to go so far as to have all your friends at your place of work, having some work besties can be a huge boost.
 The more reasons to look forward to coming into the office each day, the better your job and morning routine will feel for you.